Well, I did it.

 With clinician name in hand, I compulsively spazzed around on Google for about an hour, researching my referred physician.
 Specifically, I wanted a picture.
 I wanted to see the person I would share my grand revelations with.
 That, and I was horrified by the possibility of a too-young doctor with a red rubber “Asperger’s” stamp in his hand.

-I relaxed for a while, and cleaned up the house before calling mom.
+I relaxed for a while and cleaned up the house before calling mom.
 I took another deep breath and spilled my story to her with as much clarity as possible.
 I surprised and concerned her.
 As we talked, I found mom becoming uncharacteristically sidetracked throughout the conversation.
 Formerly, I would have been offended.
 Instead, I realized she was agitated by my confessions.

 I rambled on for about an hour and a half straight while picking up the house and cooking.
 I spent the balance of the afternoon composing my magnum opus “I think I have Asperger’s” dissertation.
-At 3:10 pm, I shifted to obsessing over the colors over my blogger account.
+At 3:10 pm, I shifted to obsessing over the colors of my blogger account.

 He was the nicest guy.
 It was as if he was sitting in the room with me and eating popcorn.
 I stumbled a bit but he was smooth and reassuring.
 “To help you know where I’m coming from—do you know T. B.?
 I’m her husband.”
 I could have wept!
-Such sweet relief !
+Such sweet relief!
 Dr. B. rocks to the 10,000th degree.
-She has helped me so much with Tyoma.
+She has helped me so much with Liev.
 Her books are genius.
 He could not have comforted me more if he had manifested himself outside my window with angels, trumpets, and soft white light.

 He continued, “This visit is for you.
 If you’d like to come in and talk about it, we can.”
 Maybe those weren’t his exact words, but the subtext behind them was warm and genuine.
 The angels switched to saxophones and I made an appointment for Wednesday.